Boyan-MILANOV/ropium/README.md

 	$ python setup.py install

-Or even run the tool without installing
+Or even run the tool without installing (in that case you should first install dependencies manually)

 	$ python ROPGenerator.py